msdickinson/blog/content/posts/Roller Coaster API Implementation (Part 3).md

    ![](https://www.marksdickinson.com/Media/Part3-Release.png)

 Note This step will fail If you do modify the version in the projs config.
-This is by design to ensure I don’t release nuget packages without following sematic versioning.
+This is by design to ensure I don’t release NuGet packages without following sematic versioning.

 ### Project Layout

 Each project has the same general layout.

-1. A Libary folder containing the libary project and test project
+1. A library folder containing the library project and test project
-2. A misc folder containing both builds, unit test settings used to iqnore test files, and a prerelease power schell scrpit to be able to run your CI local.
+2. A misc. folder containing both builds, unit test settings, and a prerelease power PowerShell script to be able to run your CI local.

 ![](https://www.marksdickinson.com/Media/Part3-ProjectOverview2.png)

 ### Projects

-Below I have listed all packages completed with a summary and link to there source code.
+Below I have listed all packages completed with a summary and link to theirsource code.

 All Builds are viewable at [Pipelines (Builds)](https://dev.azure.com/marksamdickinson/DickinsonBros/_build?view=folders "Pipelines (Builds)")